weiyixia/CSV-file-repair/README.md

+#Motivation

+This engine demonstrates how a learning component can serve as a solution to a problem that would otherwise have been addressed by developing custom parsers to every field and error associated with a dataset.

+**1. Reducing data preparation tasks**

+	In machine learning most of time is spent on [janitorial tasks] (http://www.pcworld.com/article/3047665/hottest-job-data-scientists-say-theyre-still-mostly-digital-janitors.html]).
+The file repair utility handles some of that.

+**2. Integration of learning components in software engineering**

+	Writing parsers for every case/field/error and dataset is NEITHER practical NOR scalable.
+So we propose a learning algorithm/component because it is code written once that can generalize without new code being written

 # Character File Repair Utility

 This utility repairs character delimited files that have either a misplaced delimiter and or an arbitrary new line where it shouldn't.